PlanterApp/planter_blog/content/posts/garden-summary-gardener-scott/index.md

 caption = "The new Garden Summary feature." alt = "The new Garden Summary feature."
 +++
-Hey there, fellow gardeners!
 Today, I'm thrilled to share some exciting news with you about our latest feature: the Garden Summary.
 But first, let me tell you about an incredible conversation we had with none other than Gardener Scott.

-If you don’t know who Gardener Scott is, you should go straight to his [YouTube channel](https://www.youtube.com/@GardenerScott) right now and subscribe.
-He has great videos about pretty much anything you might want to know about veggie gardening.
+If you don’t know who Gardener Scott is, you should go straight to his [YouTube channel](https://www.youtube.com/@GardenerScott) right now and binge-watch his excellent veggie gardening videos.
 We (Gardener Scott, Erin Thomson, and myself) met up on a rainy day to discuss his feature requests and the top requests from the Planter community, a brief history of the app, and, of course, our brand-new Garden Summary feature.
-So be sure to check out the interview video **\[insert link to Gardener Scott's YouTube video]**.
+So be sure to check out the interview video **\[insert link to Gardener Scott's YouTube video]**.\
+\
+Ok, now back to the new feature!

-## The Garden Summary: What and How Much
+## Garden Summary

 As passionate gardeners ourselves, we understand the challenges of planning and managing a garden.
-To make this a bit easier, we wanted a way to view everything in the garden, quickly and easily.
+To make this a bit easier, we wanted a way to view everything about your garden, quickly and easily.

 ![Screenshot showing how to access the Garden Summary view.](screenshot-2023-06-06-at-4.09.15-pm.png "You can find the new Garden Summary by tapping the ⋮ symbol while viewing any garden.")